Delta Grows Into Hurricane in Caribbean; Eyes Yucatan, Cuba

 Tropical Storm Delta rapidly strengthened into a hurricane in the Caribbean Monday, aiming to hit Mexico's Yucatan Peninsula potentially as a major storm before continuing on to strike the U.S. Gulf coast later in the week.

-The U.S. National Hurricane Center said Monday evening that a hurricane warning was in effect for the Cuban province of Pinar del Rio and in Mexico, from Tulum to Rio Lagartos, as well as Cozumel.
+The U.S. National Hurricane Center said Monday evening that a hurricane warning was in effect in Mexico, from Tulum to Rio Lagartos, as well as Cozumel.
+A tropical storm warning is in effect for the Cayman Islands and the Cuban province of Pinar del Rio.

-Delta was forecast to be southwest of the Cayman Islands early Tuesday, and approach the northeastern portion of the Yucatan peninsula Tuesday evening, reaching it early Wednesday morning.
+Jorge Zavala, head of Mexico's meteorological service, said in a press conference late Monday that Delta “presents an important danger for the coastal regions” because the sea could see 2 or 3 meters of surge in the lower parts of Quintana Roo, such as the resorts of Cancun, Holbox island or Isla Mujeres.
+He said preventative evacuations would begin Tuesday morning.

 Delta is the earliest 25th named storm to form in the Atlantic, beating the old record of Nov.
 15, 2005, according to Colorado State University hurricane researcher Phil Klotzbach.

-It had top winds of 75 mph (120 kph) Monday evening and was about 220 miles (355 kilometers) south-southeast of Grand Cayman.
-It was moving west near 8 mph (13 kph).
+It had top winds of 80 mph (130 kph) Monday night and was about 180 miles (295 kilometers) south-southeast of Grand Cayman.
+It was moving west-northwest near 7 mph (11 kph).

 Delta is expected to hammer parts of southeastern Mexico already drenched by Tropical Storm Gamma.